ArtOfBlockChain

 Member

 Hey everyone!
-I’m gearing up for a technical interview with a DeFi protocol (🤞) and need to level up my knowledge on securing price feeds for lending systems.
-Here’s where I’m at:
+I’m preparing for a technical interview with a DeFi protocol and working on upskilling my knowledge on securing price feeds for lending systems.
+For same,

-1. Beyond the basics: Do top protocols use sneaky-smart tricks like outlier detection, secondary checks, or emergency price freezes?
+But I’m not able to overcome beyond the basics ummmm like do top protocols use sneaky-smart tricks like outlier detection, secondary checks, or emergency price freezes?

-2. Speed vs. security: How do you handle real-time pricing during a market meltdown without getting rekt by stale data or flash loans?
+And if they do so how they handle real time pricing when market meltdowns without getting rekt by stale data or flash loans.

 3